SOCAN Licensing for Business: Laws, Fines & More

 For some musicians, fees from SOCAN mean the difference between achieving financial security and worrying about when the next bill comes due.
 Their connection with SOCAN can provide them with a steady stream of income even if they never create another musical work.
 Understandably, creators want the fees they have earned.
 They rely on SOCAN to get those fees for them.

-SOCAN is a large company that recently got a lot larger.
+SOCAN is a large company that got a lot larger in the past decade.
 According to The Globe and Mail, SOCAN purchased a smaller company in July 2018, which allows it to expand its reach even more.
 At one point, SOCAN only collected music for public performances, such as a CD playing in a store.
 With the acquisition, SOCAN will also administer the rights for reproductions, such as when a record label makes copies of CDs.

 Large companies like this come with a lot of clout, as they have many employees and many stakeholders.
 Small companies that bump up against SOCAN may feel this at a gut level.
 This is a company that is not afraid to advocate on behalf of creators.